sarvesh-webdev/CSS-practice/README.md

 - `button-practice/`
   A simple collection of plain buttons created using HTML and CSS.  — just foundational button markup and basic styling.

+- `padding-practice/`
+  collection of button created using padding insted of height and width property i used before and add transitions.

 ## 🛠️ What's Next

 As I continue learning, I’ll add more folders like: